YaserRTZ/first-project/README.md

 # First-project
-this is my first action for learning IT!
+This is my first action for learning IT!

 ## Awareness of the way...!